From the Dark Age to the solar age at Sutton Hoo

 Phase two of our renewables project

-For the next phase of our project, we're planning to use renewable energy technologies such as biomass and heat pumps to heat the buildings at Sutton Hoo.
+For the next phase of our project, we're planning to use renewable energy technologies such as biomass to heat the buildings at Sutton Hoo.

 It is expected that together these initiatives will reduce the estate’s consumption of liquid petroleum gas (LPG) by around 35,000 litres, and save around 55 tonnes of CO2 emissions every year.